lbrayner/lukedown/ubuntu_20_04_LTS_focal.md

 > sudo apt install chromium
 > ~~~

-Or you may pin only release `linuxmint` and install Google Chromium it like this:
+Or you may pin only release `linuxmint` and install Google Chromium like this:

 ~~~
 sudo apt install -t linuxmint chromium